Lost-in-Distance: Impact of Contextual Proximity on LLM Performance in Graph Tasks: Lost-in-the-middle for Edge Existence

 The edge existence task is analogous to the needle-in-a-haystack problem \citep{ivgi2023efficient} and the document question-answering task \citep{liu2023lost}, as it requires the LLM to retrieve the answer from the prompt without performing any computation.
 Building upon prior work in the literature by \citet{liu2023lost}, this study demonstrates the impact of the position of relevant information on the performance of LLMs.
 Specifically, it is shown that the accuracy in the edge existence task decreases when the information about the edge in question is placed in the middle of the prompt.

 The prompt structure is constructed using the following procedure, which enables controlling the location of information within the prompt:

-\begin{enumerate} \item Randomly sample two nodes from a graph along with their corresponding connections. \item Randomly select nine additional nodes as noise nodes and incorporate their textual subgraph encodings into the prompt.
+\begin{enumerate} \item Randomly sample two nodes from a graph along with their corresponding connections. \item Randomly select nine additional subgraphs and incorporate their textual encodings into the prompt.
 This step is necessary to examine the impact of the position of relevant information. \item Group the subgraph structures of the two nodes of interest and position them at the beginning, middle, or end of the input context. \item Query the model to determine whether an edge exists between the two nodes of interest. \end{enumerate}

 An example of a prompt with different positions for the two nodes of interest is illustrated in Figure~\ref{fig:edge_existence_prompt}.